 The rehearsal dinner is a more relaxed prelude to the wedding ceremony and festivities, and more intimate because it usually involves just the wedding party and family.
 But that’s precisely why it makes for a great time to show a video slideshow.
 Yes, we’ve all seen a wedding slideshow, but a rehearsal dinner video can be just as meaningful and fun.

 We’ve put together three main tips for making a rehearsal dinner video that’ll bring your guests to tears.
-But first, here’s an example from a lovely young couple, Katie and Brent:
+But first, here’s an example from a lovely young couple, Katie and John:

 Need tips on digitizing old photos?
 Check our post on “How to Digitize Your Old Family Photos.”